|

 Competitive society – with its constricting

 in the guilt system.
-Our own repressed guilt
+Our own buried guilt makes

 Society’s most popular pastime is comparing